jgoralcz/discordbots-server/readme.md

-A microservice to post messages to a specific channel when a user votes.
+A microservice to account for user voting and updating the guild count to discord bots.
 More may eventually come.